Switch to ADA Accessible Theme

 By John B. D'Alessandro |

-When parents separate or divorce, one of the most important and emotionally sensitive issues they must resolve is the custody of their children.
-In New Jersey, custody decisions are guided by what is in the best interests of the child.
-However, custody is not a one-size-fits-all concept.
-It includes different components which are broken… Read More »
+When parents divorce or separate, one of the most emotionally charged issues is where the child will live.
+In New Jersey, custody decisions are based on what serves the best interests of the child, not simply on what the child prefers.
+While a child’s wishes can be part of the equation, they are never… Read More »

 By John B. D'Alessandro |